Photos by Aaron S. Terry, Stadium Journey

 If you are looking for something to do before or after you dine, about 3-4 blocks from the baseball field is Avampato Discovery Museum, with programs and exhibits geared towards kids.
 There is also the Charleston historic district a little further away, as well as the state capitol with its impressive gold dome.

-There are plenty of bathrooms inside the stadium, more than enough for the typical Marshall crowd; one set on each baseline, and these are commercial-size with many stalls and stations, not the typical small ones with only one or two stalls.
+There are plenty of bathrooms inside the stadium, more than enough for the typical Marshall crowd; one set on each baseline, and these are commercial size with many stalls and stations, not the typical small ones with only one or two stalls.

-Tickets for Marshall baseball at APP cost $7, or $5 in groups of eight or more.
-However, on most days they don’t even check, so you can probably get in for free – depending on how many tickets are sold beforehand, the administration sometimes decides not to bother having security show up.
+Tickets for Marshall baseball at Appalachian Power Park cost $7, or $5 in groups of 8 or more.
+However, as I mentioned earlier on most days they don’t even check, so you can probably get in for free – depending on how many tickets are sold beforehand, the administration sometimes decides not to bother having security show up.
 If you want to try and get in for free, make sure to pick a non-Power doubleheader day (see the Atmosphere section for more details on this).
-Even at $7, though, it is probably worthwhile, even better at $5.
+Even at $7 though it is probably worthwhile, even better at $5.

-One point for the multiple seating options, including plastic seats with metal armrests and cup holders, picnic tables at multiple levels (top of the concourse, field level, etc.), handicap seating at the top of the concourse, high-top tables with umbrellas, the two-level Bud Light party deck with metal chairs, plastic bucket-style seats on the far side facing the press box, metal bleachers with chair back rails, even seating up in the boxes you can sneak into.
+1 point for the multiple seating options, including plastic seats with metal armrests and cup holders, picnic tables at multiple levels (top of the concourse, field level, etc.), handicap seating at the top of the concourse, high-top tables with umbrellas, the two-level Bud Light party deck with metal chairs, plastic bucket-style seats on the far side facing the press box, metal bleachers with chair back rails, even seating up in the boxes you can sneak into.
 See them all here in living color:

-Another point for the lack of security on certain days that allows you to get in for free and wander all over the stadium as you please.
+Another point for the lack of security on certain days that allows you to get in for free and wander all over the stadium as you, please.

-At many stadiums, the size and layout is such that these balls are literally hit out of the park, making it difficult to hunt them down in grassy or off-limits areas.
-Not so at APP, where the set-up causes foul balls to mostly land on the concourse behind the press box, and home runs to mostly land on the cement walkway behind the outfield, so kids and others can easily locate them.
+At many stadiums, the size and layout are such that these balls are hit out of the park, making it difficult to hunt them down in grassy or off-limits areas.
+Not so at Appalachian Power Park, where the set-up causes foul balls to mostly land on the concourse behind the press box, and home runs to mostly land on the cement walkway behind the outfield, so kids and others can easily locate them.

 A fairly new stadium with great seating options and decent prices, the venue is well worth a visit either for a Power game or a Thundering Herd event.
-Located in downtown Charleston, it is easy to find with plenty of restaurants and other attractions nearby, so this is an easy choice for a weekend visit if you want to take in the whole series, or just for a day trip.
+Located in downtown Charleston, it is easy to find plenty of restaurants and other attractions nearby, so an easy choice for a weekend visit if you want to take in the whole series, or just for a day trip.